USS Olympia (C-6): Before World War I

-The Olympia was recommissioned into the fleet in January 1902 and assigned to the North Atlantic Squadron.
+Olympia was recommissioned into the fleet in January 1902 and assigned to the North Atlantic Squadron.
 Her first duty was to serve as the flagship of the Caribbean Division.
 Over the following four years, the ship patrolled the Atlantic and the Mediterranean Sea; her voyages included a visit to the Ottoman Empire.
 During March through April 1903 she and four other U.S. Navy warships were involved in an intervention in Honduras.

 Starting on April 2, 1906, she became a training ship for midshipmen from the United States Naval Academy.
 In this role, she conducted three summer training cruises: May 15 to August 26, 1907, June 1 to September 1, 1908, and May 14 to August 28, 1909.
 Between the cruises, the ship was placed in reserve, first in Norfolk, Virginia and later at Annapolis, Maryland.
 On March 6, 1912, Olympia arrived in Charleston, South Carolina.
 There she served as a barracks ship until 1916.
 In late 1916, the ship was recommissioned into the fleet, when it became increasingly clear that the U.S. would eventually enter World War I.